 The subjective test sequences shall be provided by May 15, 2019 (uploaded to the JVET ftp folder /ce/JVET-N1031_Deblocking), coding configuration with ALF ON and ALF OFF shall be used.
 The sequences listed in this section shall also be available at the Geneva meeting from the proponents for their corresponding sub-CEs (CE5-1, CE5-2, CE5-3).

 The anchors for the subjective viewing will use the ALF ON and ALF OFF configurations.
-Anchors in CE5-2 will be provided by A.M.
-Kotra, and anchors in CE5-1 and CE5-3 will be provided by [volunteer].
+Anchors will be provided by A.M.
+Kotra.

 The following sequences and QP will be used for subjective evaluation in CE5-1 and CE5-3 category: